 High Energy Bills

 Most homeowners don’t associate high heating and cooling bills with their siding, but old and worn exterior cladding can be a major factor in a home’s energy loss.
 Today’s home wrap is designed to be as energy-efficient as possible.
-Modern home wrap also serves as an important moisture barrier.
+The modern home wrap also serves as an important moisture barrier.
 If your siding is old, and you’re paying exorbitant heating and cooling bills every month, it’s probably time to think about installing new siding.

-At Nu Look Home Design, our GreenLine® siding wraps your home in a protective layer of insulated foam that provides year-round defense against heating and cooling loss, and our polystyrene underlayment protects against water, mildew and mold.
+At Nu Look Home Design, our GreenLine® siding wraps your home in a protective layer of insulated foam that provides year-round defense against heating and cooling loss, and our polystyrene underlayment protects against water, mildew, and mold.
 Check out our siding gallery to see all the amazing looks you can achieve with new vinyl siding.

 Siding Repair and Cleaning